 Figs can also be cultivated in hot, arid areas with annual rainfall of less than 600 mm if irrigated, as well as in high rainfall areas if the rains fall in autumn to winter and the spring to summer period is relatively dry, such as occurs in the Hawaiian islands.
 However, spring to summer rainfall is more often the norm in subtropical and tropical areas.

 New plants are usually started from cuttings, but air-layering or circumposing techniques can also be used, with varying success.
 Vegetatively propagated plants start bearing fruit at around two to three years old.

 Good results have been obtained with cuttings of mature bud-wood around one to three years old, 1 to 1.5 cm (0.4 to 0.6 in) in diameter and 30 cm (12 in) in length.
-These are taken from selected trees in the spring, dipped cut end in a rooting hormone and placed in seedling containers with a moistened, free-draining potting mix.
+These are taken from selected trees in the spring, dipped cut-end in a rooting hormone and placed in seedling containers with a moistened, free-draining potting mix.
 They are then covered, both cuttings and container, with a clear plastic pavilion and kept sheltered and shaded until they have developed a root system, after which they are transplanted to the garden or orchard.

 Non-pollinated varieties and those that have a closed or small eye-opening at the base of the fruit are recommended for tropical areas.
 Fruit with a large eye-opening encourages the development of fungal disease and are therefore not suitable.